 Unfortunately, a joint with missing cartilage isn’t as easy to fix as a machine that needs a bit of WD-40.
 In fact, osteoarthritis can’t be reversed.
-For this reason, it’s important to catch the loss of cartilage early and do what you can to protect your joints from further damage.
+For this reason, it’s important to catch cartilage loss early and do what you can to protect your joints from further damage.
 This includes:

 1) getting osteoarthritis diagnosed and treated as soon as possible.

 2) keeping your weight under control.
 (Obesity puts additional strain on your joints and can contribute to osteoarthritis.)